-The following lines the speaker goes through a number of elements of life which take one away from their intended path.
+In the following lines, the speaker goes through a number of elements of life that take one away from their intended path.
 One might be tempted by their own “Rebellious flesh” or influenced by “A vicious parent.”
 The intense emotions which accompany these experiences are dissolved in the heaven that Eliot has crafted.

-One will no longer have to worry about “discords” or meetings which are un-harmonious.
+One will no longer have to worry about “discords” or meetings that are un-harmonious.
 These elements of one’s past “Die in the…charitable air.”
 The atmosphere of the speaker’s heaven dissolves everything negative automatically.

 And all our rarer, better, truer self,

 That watch’d to ease the burthen of the world,

 The following lines of ‘The Choir Invisible’ further emphasize what one’s state of existence will be when they enter heaven and escape the discomforts, tragedies, and struggles of human life.
 One will be their “rarer, better, truer self.”
 There will be no separation between the penitent side and the tempted side.
 One’s self, which watched the world and sobbed over its state, wishing they could improve it, will be soothed.